Salsa Borracha 30 Minutes 5 Ingredients

 Salsa verde, green sauce, happens to be my personal fave.
 I do enjoy a good red salsa every now and then as long as it’s chock full of onion, cilantro, and hot peppers.
 This particular salsa is super easy and takes about 10 minutes of active prep.
 Seriously.
 That’s why there aren’t a lot of photos.

 Dry roast your peppers and garlic…then throw everything in the blender.
 Bam.
 Done.
 Finish.
 Finito.
-That’s all she wrote Martha… I have been using this food processor for years, however, I used my trusty Ninja master prep blender for this recipe.
+That’s all she wrote Martha… I used my trusty Ninja master prep blender for this recipe.
 I absolutely LOVE it!
 So many blades makes for very little time 🙂

 Your garlic will start to blister before your peppers are ready.
 You’ll want to remove the garlic once it is softened…it really only takes about 2 to 3 minutes.